0xNefu/txchyon-capital/src/content/posts/pump-fun-airdrop-hunt.md

 **Only use capital you are 100% prepared to lose.
 The potential airdrop reward is the only reason for this high-risk activity.**

 ---
-Would you like me to write an article on **how to revoke token approvals on Solana** to cover the crucial security step that follows this kind of high-activity trading?